 Also be sure to give this article a share on Facebook, Pinterest, or Twitter.
 It’ll help other busy teachers, like yourself, find this useful resource.

-Similar to make requests is using the imperative.
+Similar to make requesting games is using the imperative.
 Here are the top ideas to check out: ESL Imperatives.